 You’ll want to keep an eye on the parade of acts that take the stage throughout the evening.
 The festival books a rotation of live performances and entertainment.
 These dance and music presentations highlight different traditions and values of Asian culture.

 View traditional clothing and find unique, handmade items.

 - Browse and buy cultural handmade items from craft vendors

-5. Miss Wichita Asian Festival Pageant
+5. Support the Miss Wichita Asian Festival scholarship pageant

 An important part of the festival each year is the Miss Wichita Asian Festival pageant, which empowers women ages 16 to 28 to celebrate their cultures in Kansas and rewards them with scholarships.
 2022’s winner was Miss Vietnam Michelle Tong.